eProsima/Fast-DDS-docs/docs/advanced.rst

 You can find an example that uses `Static Endpoint Discovery <https://github.com/eProsima/Fast-RTPS/blob/master/examples/C%2B%2B/StaticHelloWorldExample>`_.

-The full list of fields for readers and writes includes the following parameters:
+The full list of fields for readers and writers includes the following parameters:

 * **userId**: numeric value.
 * **entityID**: numeric value.